 FMA continues to be committed to keeping their employees trained on the latest environmental regulations as they pertain to MS4 related matters.
-Trainings planned during the spring and summer of 2021 were cancelled and/or postponed due to the COVID pandemic and will resume as soon as practicable.
+Veolia performs their own staff training to comply with regulations.
+Other trainings planned during the spring and summer of 2022 were cancelled and/or postponed due to the COVID pandemic and will resume as soon as practicable.